ese-erigha/react-redux-observable/README.md

-# react-redux-observable
+# recipes
-A react starter kit with redux observable
+A react.js project displaying recipes from themealdb.com